Understanding the function of the

 If checks around the fuseblock reveal no problems areas, a failed charging system must be considered to be causing the AMP light to be ON..

-Condition 2 Checkout of Charging System causing AMP light to be ON.
+Condition 2 Failure of Charging System, causing AMP light to be ON.
 This is the next thing, which should be checked.
 It is down and dirty technical stuff, requiring tools, a multimeter and at least a basic understanding of how to correctly put these to use without hurting oneself (knuckles not withstanding).

 With engine running, measure voltage from D+ terminal (Generator output) of VR to chassis.
 If this voltage is less than 2 Volts, charging system (combo of the generator and regulator) has no output.

 Regulator Bypass Test: [As the generator is not regulated during this test it should only be performed momentarily...that is, just long enough to perform the test].
 While continuing to measure the output voltage at D+, short the DF terminal of the VR to chassis (all wiring normally in place), using a screwdriver or similar at the regulator DF terminal.
 This takes the place of the VR and completes the path to ground, allowing field current to flow (see: Simplified Charging System Wiring below).
 An output in excess of 12V should now be read on the D+ terminal, and this voltage should also be measured, without a drop, on the battery plus terminal.
 Raising the RPMs should raise this voltage, as the generator output comes up.
-This suggests a voltage regulator problem.
+This suggests a Voltage Regulator problem.
 Replace VR.
 Note: Successful repair of the VR is beyond the scope of this article and without calibrated test equipment and setup, likely beyond the abilities of even the most experienced backyard wrencher!
+There is a lot happening in the Voltage Regulator!
+(Link: Bosch Generator based Charging System in Detail)

 If bypassing the VR does not result in an output, the generator itself must be suspect.